perjahn/getcontainers/readme.md

 As the this util currently works, it requires a label ”version” on pods (apparently this is a convention according to istio's best practice).
-It would of course be possible to retrieve and/or calculate each container version from somewherse else, like the hash of images or making it more dynamic, or whatever...
+It would of course be possible to retrieve and/or calculate each container version from somewhere else, like the hash of images or making it more dynamic, or whatever...

 Because the official k8s library is used, cluster credentials from